JAPHETH GORDON

 An actor must be able to clearly, but not disingenuously, convey a message with only their eyes focused on a mark.
 Endurance is key because multiple takes over a long shooting day will wear you down.
 Precision is also important.
 Hitting the mark without losing your emotional value is where art meets technique.

+Using the file below, choose a situation for a4th wall eyeline moment.
 As you perform for twenty seconds, others will watch to see you mark accuracy.

 FAMILIAR WITH A STRANGER